MatteoPiras-Unil/Matteo_Piras_Project/README.md

 Firstly documented by **Jegadeesh and Titman (1993)**, it shows how stocks with strong past performances tend to keep this trend in the future.

 On this idea, the project aims to:
-- Measure the momentum's strenght along all stocks
+- Measure the momentum's strenght along all stocks.
-- Build and evaluate whether momentum-based portfolios can outperform a passive benchmark (iShares in this case)
+- Build and evaluate whether momentum-based portfolios can outperform a passive benchmark (iShares in this case).
 - Compare portfolios on theirs lookback periods.

 ## Data